Thursday, February 3, 2011

 I disagree with this assessment: The reaction showed, rather, that this was the day the music grew up, that those who opposed it saw that rock and roll could generate the same kind of devotion from its fans that previous forms had, that it was not going to go away.

 And, as I said, Holly inspired the Beatles, and much of Holly's work also filtered into that of the Beach Boys.
-Think of how many acts those two groups inspired.
+Think of how many acts those 2 groups inspired.

 But this blog is about sports.
 How many people in sports died too soon, with results we can easily imagine?